Lobuche Peak Climbing - 17 Days

 • Continue along the Dudh Koshi River

-• Crossing a few times River, until reaching Monjo
+• Crossing the river a few times, until Monjo

 • Checking of all permits